Yandex Cloud

 Only one parameter is provided in this case.

 • config_spec.resources.resource_preset_id: New host class.
-To retrieve a list of supported values, use the ResourcePreset.List method.
+To get the list of supported values, call the ResourcePreset.List method.

 You can request the cluster ID with the list of clusters in the folder.